Akihiro-Miyazaki/sdl_core_guides/docs/best_practice/1.4.Capabilities_Definition_with_TOYOTA_Settings/index.md

 # 1.4.
 Capabilities Definition with TOYOTA Settings
 ## 1. Overview
-This chapter describes about the capability, a function setting information that is notified from the HMI to the SDL Core.The Specification of Capability is defined by the OEMs,  however, as a reference information, this chapter disclibe Capability setting as TOYOTA specification.
+This chapter describes about the capability, a function setting information that is notified from the HMI to the SDL Core.
+The Specification of Capability is defined by the OEMs, however, as a reference information, this chapter disclibe Capability setting as TOYOTA specification.

 ## 2. SDL standard specification definition and TOYOTA setting example
 Below is the definition of the existing SDL standard specifications and the setting example of TOYOTA.